 - Identify the purpose and use of financial statements, and their contents.
 Examine the components of the conceptual framework for financial reporting.
-Explain the most common ratios used to analyze financial statements. - Analyze the effects of transactions on the accounting system and explain the accounting cycle used to record and report transactions. - Differentiate between financial accounting and managerial accounting.
+Explain and calculate the most common ratios used to analyze financial statements. - Analyze the effects of transactions on the accounting system and explain the accounting cycle used to record and report transactions.
+Display understanding of the recording of debts and credits in accounting transactions. - Differentiate between financial accounting and managerial accounting.
 Identify information relevant to managers in decision making, including the classification of costs.
-Examine the methods used to evaluate management's performance. - Distinguish the differences between auditing and fraud examination.
+Examine the methods used to evaluate management's performance.
+Calculate and interpret relevant ratios. - Distinguish the differences between auditing and fraud examination.
 Identify uses of each, relevant terminology, and the general approach used. - Define finance and learn the fundamentals of global finance including the six principles, financial markets, and the basic types of financial instruments available and how they are traded. - Explain how firms raise capital and the different stages of financing, in both private and public markets.
-Identify how and when firms distribute value to stockholders. - Describe the different types of takeovers, the benefits, and the issues involved. - Examine globalization of the world economy, the impact on international business and financial management's goal of maximizing the value of the firm, and the risks present in international business transactions. - Describe the different types of options, how they work and how they are used. - Outline the structure of futures markets and how futures work.
+Identify how and when firms distribute value to stockholders. - Describe the different types of takeovers, the benefits, and the issues involved. - Examine globalization of the world economy, the impact on international business and financial management's goal of maximizing the value of the firm, and the risks present in international business transactions. - Describe the different types of options, how they work and how they are used.
+Evaluate whether options are in the money, out of the money or near the money.

+Outline the structure of futures markets and how futures work.